daulex/galenko-blog/wp/wp-content/plugins/wp-seopress/readme.txt

 12. Schema metabox

 == Changelog ==
-= 5.3.1 =
-* NEW 'seopress_titles_the_title_priority' hook to filter the title tag priority (https://www.seopress.org/support/hooks/filter-pre_get_document_title-priority-hook/)
-* INFO Add Page Speed Insights API key field to use your own API key (by default Google limits to 25K queries per day, we invite you to use your own key: https://www.seopress.org/support/guides/add-your-google-page-speed-insights-api-key-to-seopress/)
-* FIX Conflict with Events Calendar and title tag generation on Venues and Orgnizers term taxonomies
-* FIX Conflict with Elementor and Universal SEO metabox
-* FIX Google Stats in dashboard AJAX 403 error
-* FIX Universal SEO metabox social tags editing
-* FIX Page Speed Insights scores
-= 5.3 <a href="https://www.seopress.org/newsroom/product-news/seopress-5-3/" target="_blank">Read the blog post update</a> =
-* NEW Regular expressions for redirects (PRO)
-* NEW Autocomplete for Redirections (PRO)
-* NEW Conditions for Redirections: if user logged in, logged out, both (PRO)
-* NEW Page Speed Insights redesign, now with Core Web Vitals score, Desktop + Mobile scores, Save as PDF, CRON (PRO)
-* NEW Exclude WPML hidden languages from XML sitemaps (post, page, post type and term taxonomy)
-* NEW Exclude Polylang PRO hidden languages from XML sitemaps (post, page, post type and term taxonomy)
-* NEW Accordion for SEOPress FAQ block (PRO)
-* NEW Ping Google and Bing daily automatically for XML Sitemaps
-* NEW Drag and drop for SEO dashboard cards
-* NEW Notification if a physical robots.txt file already exists
-* NEW Notification if your site has disallow all in robots.txt
-* NEW Autodetect WooCommerce fields for automatic product schema on creation
-* NEW 'seopress_sitemaps_xsl_css' hook to filter XML sitemaps CSS (props @edwinsiebel - https://www.seopress.org/support/hooks/filter-css-of-xsl-sitemaps/)
-* NEW 'seopress_sitemaps_xsl' hook to filter XSL sitemaps (props @edwinsiebel - https://www.seopress.org/support/hooks/filter-xsl-sitemap/)
-* NEW 'seopress_before_redirect' action hook to run custom code before the redirection (https://www.seopress.org/support/hooks/add-action-before-redirect/)
-* NEW 'seopress_sitemaps_single_url' hook to filter each URL fron single xml sitemaps (https://www.seopress.org/support/hooks/filter-the-urls-of-each-item-of-a-singular-xml-sitemap/)
-* NEW 'seopress_sitemaps_term_single_url' hook to filter each URL fron term xml sitemaps (https://www.seopress.org/support/hooks/filter-the-urls-of-each-item-of-a-taxonomy-xml-sitemap/)
-* NEW 'seopress_sitemaps_xml_ping_url' hook to filter xml sitemaps URL sent via the ping (https://www.seopress.org/support/hooks/filter-index-xml-sitemap-url-sent-to-google/)
-* NEW 'seopress_sitemaps_xml_ping_args' hook to filter xml sitemaps args for the ping (https://www.seopress.org/support/hooks/filter-the-arguments-of-the-ping-sitemap-query-for-google/)
-* NEW 'seopress_faq_block_inline_css' hook to filter inline CSS for FAQ block (https://www.seopress.org/support/hooks/disable-seopress-faq-block-inline-css/)
-* NEW 'seopress_faq_block_html' hook to filter the HTML of our FAQ block (https://www.seopress.org/support/hooks/filter-block-faq-html-block-editor/)
-* INFO Redirect sitemap_index.xml, wp-sitemap.xml to sitemaps.xml to avoid resubmit sitemaps in Google Search Console
-* INFO Author subtype for schemas will now use the website field first, else the author archive URL
-* INFO Add GTIN12 to product global Identifiers type (PRO)
-* INFO Remove nofollow links from comments area to content analysis
-* INFO Update updater
-* INFO Edit your social images (Facebook and Twitter) by clicking on the preview
-* INFO Display 100 entries in Redirections post type
-* INFO Knowledge Graph is now outputted on homepage only
-* INFO Improve hyphenation in Google Snippet Preview
-* INFO Disabling RSS feeds will redirect them to homepage if requested
-* FIX Exclude custom canonical URLs from xml sitemaps
-* FIX Product price amount OG tag
-* FIX Temporary fix to remove Add to cart GA event for archive page / related products if Elementor PRO is enabled to prevent a conflict
-* FIX Duplicated queries seopress_get_page_by_title()
-* FIX Publisher logo
-* FIX News xml sitemap with "&" in Publication Name field
-* FIX Documentation panel for Insights
-* FIX Author URL in schema (automatic and manual)
-* FIX Disable Orgnization / Person schemas from Knowledge Graph if Social feature is set to OFF
-* FIX "seopress_rich_snippets_publisher_logo" missing for wpml-config.xml file (WPML and Polylang users)
-* FIX Publisher logo Width and Height (it might be necessary to reupload it from SEO, PRO, Structured Data Types)
-* FIX Custom Shop page breadcrumbs
-* FIX Help link for Google Ads option
-* FIX Universal SEO metabox error with singular WC product in frontend
-* FIX Google Analytics dashboard widget configuration settings
-* FIX Conflict with Thrive builder
-* FIX Conflit with Remove /category/ in URL with Events Calendar plugin
-* FIX Some CSS
-* FIX CRON tasks
-* FIX i18n
+= 6.0.2 =
+* FIX AIOSEO import tool
+= 6.0.1 =
+* INFO Bump min version of WP required to 5.0+
+* INFO WPML compatibility for translated archive links in XML sitemaps (thanks to @wpml)
+* FIX Compatibility with SEOPress for MainWP add-on
+* FIX Accordion.js error for FAQ block
+* FIX Doc links
+* FIX Slow file_get_contents request for robots.txt on very specific server configuration
+* FIX Warning from Review.php file
+= 6.0 <a href="https://www.seopress.org/newsroom/product-news/seopress-6-0/">Read the blog post update</a> =
+* NEW Matomo Analytics as a WP Dashboard widget (PRO) 🎉
+* NEW Pros and cons for Product structured data types (PRO) 🎉
+* NEW +2000% performance improvement on frontend 🎉
+* NEW WP Job Manager breadcrumbs compatibility
+* NEW "Stop WordPress to attempt to guess a redirect URL for a 404 request" option (SEO, PRO, Redirections / 404)
+* NEW "seopress_content_analysis_cleaning" hook to run custom action when cleaning content for analysis (https://www.seopress.org/support/hooks/run-custom-action-when-cleaning-content-for-analysis/)
+* INFO Automatically enable by default IndexNow for Bing and Yandex on new installs
+* INFO Exclude TablePress "edit" links from Content Analysis - NoFollow links
+* INFO Update our block icons for the Block Editor
+* INFO Improve Page Speed PDF export
+* INFO Remove log for Page Speed CRON
+* INFO Add a notice if SEOPress PRO version is extremely old to prevent any issues
+* INFO Improve Get started block from SEO Dashboard page
+* INFO We now automatically flush permalinks when saving XML sitemaps global settings
+* INFO Drop support for Oxygen < 4.0 (please update!)
+* FIX Remove duplicated posts in HTML sitemap
+* FIX Warning: Use of undefined constant SEOPRESS_PRO_VERSION - assumed 'SEOPRESS_PRO_VERSION'
+* FIX Regenerate IndexNow key button in specific cases
+* FIX Useless quotes for Post Author name with automatic Recipe schema
+* FIX CSS conflicts with table
+* FIX CSS conflits between Universal SEO metabox and a WP theme
+* FIX Warning on plugin activation related to the significant keywords SQL table
+* FIX Duplicated custom tracking for BODY tag with Oxygen v4
+* FIX Tracking scripts with Oxygen v4
+* FIX Word counters with inline CSS
+* FIX Sitemap block not listing all CPT
+* FIX Test URL redirection button in specific cases
+* FIX Doc links

 <a href="https://www.seopress.org/changelog/" target="_blank">View our complete changelog</a>